Lalmati Express

-The Lalmati Express is an Express train belonging to South Eastern Railway zone that runs between and in India.
-It is currently operated with 12865/12866 train numbers on bi-weekly basis.
+The Lalmati Express was an Express train belonging to South Eastern Railway zone that runs between and in India.
+It was operated with 12865/12866 train numbers on bi-weekly basis.

 Service

 The 12865/Lalmati Express has an average speed of 60 km per hour and covers 339 km in 5h 40m.
 The 12866/Lalmati Express has an average speed of 64 km per hour and covers 339 km in 5h 10m.

 Route and halts

 The important halts of the train are:

 Presently the service between Howrah and Purulia is adjourned sine die.

 Coach composition

 The train has standard ICF rakes with a max speed of 110 kmph.
 The train consists of 9 coaches: